Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

-In particular one can derive from \eqref{eq:BiLagrangianConnection} that both foliations are totally geodesic.
-Note that they are also flat since the Bott connections $\nabla^{B_1}$ and $\nabla^{B_2}$ are flat there.
+One can see from \eqref{eq:BiLagrangianConnection} that both foliations are totally geodesic.
+Note that they are also flat since the Bott connections $\nabla^{B_i}$ are flat in restriction to the leaves.
 Next we compute the curvature tensor $R$ of the bi-Lagrangian connection, which is straightforward using \eqref{eq:BiLagrangianConnection}: \begin{proposition} Let $X$, $Y$, and $Z$ be vector fields on $M$. \begin{itemize} \item If $X = X_i$ and $Y = Y_i$ are both tangent to $\mathcal{F}_i$ where $i \in \{1,2\}$, then $R(X,Y) = 0$. \item If $X = X_1$ is tangent to $\mathcal{F}_1$ and $Y = Y_2$ is tangent to $\mathcal{F}_2$, then:

 \end{itemize} \end{proposition}

 By linearity and antisymmetry of the curvature tensor $R$ in $X$ and $Y$, \autoref{prop:BLCurvature} determines $R$ completely.
 Note that $R(X,Y)$ always preserves both distributions in the sense that $R(X,Y)Z$ is tangent to $\mathcal{F}_i$ whenever $Z$ is tangent to $\mathcal{F}_i$.
 Also observe that while we established that the restriction of $\nabla$ to a leaf of either foliations is flat, the fact that $R(X,Y) = 0$ whenever $X$ and $Y$ are tangent to one foliation is somewhat stronger.
 It implies that parallel transport with respect to $\nabla$ of any tensor on $M$ along a path contained in a leaf is independent of the path.
 We shall make use of that property in the construction of \autoref{thm:MainThmHK}, so let us record this precisely: